-I. INTRODUCTION
+INTRODUCTION

-The capacity to distinguish between text produced by machines and text authored by humans is the foundation of several strategies to lessen the possible risks associated with generative language models.
-This includes well-known negative effects like models being often used maliciously for things like social media bots, phoney product evaluations, Wikipedia content production, or the automatic creation of focused spear phishing assaults against susceptible groups [1].
-Furthermore, the capacity to monitor and record machinegenerated text usage may mitigate the negative effects of future issues that have not yet been noticed.
-These issues could include anything from the overabundance of blogs and other online content produced by LLM to the contamination of upcoming training data [2][3].
-It can be challenging to identify machine-generated writing, unfortunately.
-With LLMs becoming more widespread, machine-generated text might become a major source of spam, social media bots, and useless information on the internet [4][5].
-By making it possible to identify and record LLM-generated text, watermarking is an easy and efficient way to lessen these damages.
-In January 2023, the first Large Language Model (LLM)-focused watermarking technique, known as the Maryland Watermark, was introduced [6][7].
-This technique biases textual generation toward specific words, enabling the detection of watermarked content.
+The capacity to distinguish between text produced by machines and text authored by humans is the foundation of several strategies to lessen the possible risks associated with generative language This includes well-known models (LMs). negative effects like models being often used maliciously for things such as social media bots, phony product evaluations, Wikipedia content production, or the automatic creation of focused spear phishing assaults against susceptible groups.^[1] Furthermore, the capacity to monitor and record machine-generated text usage may mitigate the negative effects of future issues that have not yet been noticed.
+These issues could include anything from the overabundance of blogs and other online content produced by large language model (LLM) to the contamination of upcoming training data.^[2,3] It can be challenging to identify machine-generated writing, unfortunately.
+With LLMs becoming more widespread, machinegenerated text might become a major source of spam, social media bots, and useless information on the internet.^[4,5] By making it possible to identify and record LLM-generated text, watermarking is an easy and efficient way to lessen these damages.
+In January 2023, the first LLM-focused watermarking technique, known as the Maryland watermark, was introduced.^[6,7] This technique biases textual generation toward specific words, enabling the detection of watermarked content.
 Further developments have expanded on this idea, incorporating methods such as embedding rare Unicode characters within the generated text.
-The primary purpose of watermarking is to assert copyright and verify content authenticity [8].
-Unlike traditional watermarks that are confined to a single media type, multimodal watermarks can be embedded across various formats, enhancing security and flexibility.
-A straightforward and efficient method for reducing these damages is watermarking, which makes it possible to identify and record LLM-generated text [9].
+The primary purpose of watermarking is to assert copyright and verify content authenticity.^[8] Unlike traditional watermarks that are confined to a single media type, multimodal watermarks can be embedded across various formats, enhancing security and flexibility.
+A straightforward and efficient method for reducing these damages is watermarking, which makes it possible to identify and record LLM-generated text.^[9]